 ACT 2, Outside the City, shortly after

 Miranette and Jingle come across Asintmah and Oxóssi instructing their children, Anahita and Tāne, on the power of imagination “In a World Without Limits”.
 They, joined by Paloma, sit in on the lesson.
-The Children are then told to take Miranette, Paloma and Jingle to meet Rosetta who might know more about the crystals.
+The Children are told to take Miranette, Paloma and Jingle to meet Rosetta who might know more about the crystals.

 Kai, Edeyrn and Iscovan give Miranette a bicycle and Paloma a scooter.
 Rosetta warns them not to get lost or separated.
 Miranette says goodbye to Anahita and Tāne.